vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 The constant argument that we see from developers as the benefit of this architecture

-* The failure of one database does not bring app's my availability down.
+* The failure of one database does not bring app's availability down.

 Some transactions and businesses have the capacity to be modeled this way but some aren't.
-For those applications where consistency is key
+For those applications where **_consistency is key_**

-> ##### The failure of One database, will force me to push all other databases back in time in order to recover to a consistent state.
+> ##### The failure of One database, will push all other databases back in time in order to recover to a consistent state.
 If I have managed to take a time-coordinated and consistent backup.

 This is a futuristic microservices application that